ContextLeak: Auditing Leakage in Private In-Context Learning Methods: : Privacy Auditing of In-Context Learning

-\textbf{Goal of the auditor.} Differentially private algorithms provide a worst-case bound on information leakage, and $\epsilon$ is a parameter to quantify this leakage.
-However, theoretical bounds can be loose, and private algorithms can be poorly implemented.
-The auditor can create an attack that empirically measures privacy leakage, which we measure in our experiments as auditing accuracy, that can then be converted into an empirical $\epsilon$.

-\textbf{What the auditor has access to.} The auditor has information about the sensitive database and the structure of what each sensitive data point looks like regarding the specific task without modifications to the private algorithm \cite{jagielski2020auditingdifferentiallyprivatemachine, du2025dataprivacynewprivacy}.
-Unique to the private in-context setting, the goal is to design a canary that is identifiable to the model and to concurrently design a user-query that prompts the LLM to reveal as much information about the canary as possible to \emph{maximize auditing effectiveness}.
-In each run, the canary is inserted into the sensitive dataset with 0.5 probability and the auditor does not know whether the canary was inserted.
-The accuracy in which the auditor can determine which runs contained the canary can be translated into an epsilon lower bound to empirically measure information leakage.
+While DP provides a mathematically rigorous guarantee for privacy, its theoretical bounds are often loose in practice.
+To address this gap, we introduce \ourmethod: an auditing framework that empirically measures privacy leakage by constructing concrete attacks.
+Notably, we consider an auditor who evaluates privacy leakage by constructing neighboring datasets that differ in the presence of a canary record.
+The auditor has information about the sensitive database and the structure of what each sensitive data point looks like regarding the specific task \citep{jagielski2020auditingdifferentiallyprivatemachine, du2025dataprivacynewprivacy}.

+Unique to private ICL, the auditor's goal is to design a canary that is identifiable to the model and to concurrently design a user query that maximally elicits the canary's disclosure to improve auditing effectiveness.
+In each run, the canary is inserted into the sensitive dataset with a probability of $0.5$.
+The auditor is neither aware of whether the canary was inserted, nor of the internal randomness of the private algorithm.
+They need to infer whether the canary was present from the privatized output and distinguish canary presence over a large number $n$ of repetitions.
+(See Fig.~\ref{fig:gen_audit_strat} for an overview)

+The corresponding auditor's success in distinguishing whether the canary was present in each repetition can be translated into an empirical lower bound on the effective privacy budget $\varepsilon$ (\S\ref{subsec:measurment}).
+This yields a concrete, data-driven measure of leakage that complements and tightens theoretical bounds.
+Our auditing strategy provides a framework for systematically searching over multiple canaries (\S\ref{subsec:crafting_canaries}) and user queries (\S\ref{subsec:crafting_user_queries}) to find the best combination that elicits the highest possible leakage.